58th Infantry Division "Legnano": World War I

 The brigade fought on the Italian front in World War I. On 1 November 1926 the brigade command was disbanded and the brigade's two regiments were transferred to other brigades: the 67th Infantry Regiment "Palermo" to the VI Infantry Brigade and the 68th Infantry Regiment "Palermo" to the II Infantry Brigade.

 The VI Infantry Brigade also included the 7th Infantry Regiment "Cuneo" and 8th Infantry Regiment "Cuneo".
-The brigade was the infantry component of the 6th Territorial Division of Milano, which also included the 27th Artillery Regiment.
+The brigade was the infantry component of the 6th Territorial Division of Milan, which also included the 27th Field Artillery Regiment.
 In 1934 the division changed its name to 6th Infantry Division "Legnano".
 On 24 May 1939 the 6th Infantry Division "Legnano" was renamed 6th Infantry Division "Cuneo" and transferred the "Legnano" name together with the 67th Infantry Regiment "Palermo" to the newly activated 58th Infantry Division "Legnano".
 On the same date the Legnano division received the 68th Infantry Regiment "Palermo" from the 2nd Infantry Division "Sforzesca" and the newly raised 58th Artillery Regiment.
 All three regiments of the Legnano division were then renamed "Legano".